The Soul Cages (story): Background

 Keightley was one of the tale-collectors for Croker, but was never given credit for his service.
 Keightley subsequently republished "Soul Cages" in his own work, The Fairy Mythology (1828), and in a later edition, admitted that this piece was not genuinely collected folklore, but a tale he invented, based on the German legend of "The Peasant and the Waterman."
-The German tale was one of Brother Grimm's Deutsche Sagen, No. 52, "Der Wassermann und der Bauer", and a translation of it was given by both Croker and Keightley.
+The German tale was one of Brothers Grimm's Deutsche Sagen, No. 52, "Der Wassermann und der Bauer", and a translation of it was given by both Croker and Keightley.